 Step 3: Save and send your wallpaper

 Now that your gawdgeous design is finished, it’s time to get it on your phone.
 Click Export in the top toolbar, then save it to your computer.
 Email it to yourself and open it on your mobile device, then save to your Camera Roll/Photos.
 Tip: If you have the PicMonkey mobile app you can also save yourself a few steps by using Hub to open your wallpaper straight from the app.

 Step 4: Save the wallpaper as your background

 Once your image has reached its Camera Roll/Photos destination, you’ve gotta get it onto your screen.
 Androiders can assign home screen wallpaper a couple different ways, but we’ll go through one basic method: Head to Settings and Wallpaper, then find the options for home screen, lock screen, or both in the top-left corner.
 Choose where you want your image to live, and presto!
 Phone screen beautified.

 For the iOS tribe, start in Settings and find Wallpaper.
 Tap Choose a new wallpaper and find your image, then tap Set and decide between the lock screen, home screen, or both options.

-Edit a photo: If you have a pic that instantly takes you to your happy place, turn it into photo wallpaper and elevate your mood every time you have to ask Google Maps to get you un-lost.
-On the PicMonkey homepage, click Edit and open your image.
-Add effects, text, and whatever else your brilliantly creative brain wants, and make it the right dimensions with Resize or Crop in the Basic Edits tab.
+If you have a pic that instantly takes you to your happy place, turn it into photo wallpaper.
+Open your photo in the PicMonkey editor.
+Add effects, text, and whatever else your brilliantly creative brain wants, and make it the right dimensions with Resize or Crop in the Edits tab.
 Need some ideas to get started?
-Try an artsy black and white effect, make a double exposure, or turn your photo into a sketch.
+Try an artsy photo effect or add some layers to your design.